pratamawijaya/example/README.md

 example
 =======

-i have created some basic or example android project
+This just some example ~